StackVista/stackstate-docs/configure/topology/propagation.md

     | CLEAR | CRITICAL | CRITICAL |
     | DEVIATING | CLEAR | DEVIATING |

-- Other propagation functions can be installed as part of a StackPack.
-For example **Quorum based cluster propagation** for cluster components, will propagate a `CRITICAL` state only when the cluster quorum is in danger.
+- **Other propagation functions** - some propagation functions are installed as part of a StackPack.
+For example, Quorum based cluster propagation, which will propagate a `DEVIATING` state when the cluster quorum agrees on deviating and a `CRITICAL` state when the cluster quorum is in danger.

-- [Custom propagation functions](#create-a-custom-propagation-functions).
-You can write your own propagation functions.
+- **Custom propagation functions** - you can write your own [Custom propagation functions](#create-a-custom-propagation-functions).

 For a full list of the propagation functions available in your StackState instance, go to **Settings** > **Functions** > **Propagation functions** in the StackState UI.